Skip to main content

 Why were there no competing bidders?

 Despite a formal auction process, no qualified alternative bidders came forward.
-Main Street Capital's position as both prepetition lender and DIP lender allowed it to acquire the chain through a credit bid.
+Main Street's position as both prepetition lender and DIP lender let it pursue the assets through a credit bid.

 Who is operating Buca di Beppo after the sale?